Australian Government Bureau of Meteorology

 Severe Weather Warning

-for people in the Pilbara and Gascoyne forecast districts
+for people in the Lower West, South West, South Coastal and Great Southern forecast districts

 The Department of Fire and Emergency Services advises that people should: